 The book numbers just 111 pages, but Joshua’s alchemy gives each one a high specific gravity.
 In his poetic alembic, my already-condensed metre and rhyme have been boiled off.
 What remains is the double-distilled essence of the story, as he sees it.

 Don’t let it scare you off.
 The story, told in this book through blank verse using a variety of voices, can hold your interest no matter how factual or fantastical you believe the premise to be.
 Joshua owns his opinion and I remain reticent, but this review is ecumenical, up to a point.
-If your Bard wrote his sonnets as impersonal dramatic exercises, dozens and dozens of home-schooled homework problems to suss out a new verse form for maximum effect, then this is not your book.
-But in that case, welcome to my blog!
+If your Bard wrote his sonnets as impersonal dramatic exercises, dozens and dozens of home-schooled homework problems to suss out a new verse form, then this is not your book.
+In that case, welcome to my blog!
 I presume you arrived here by accident.

 The Life and Death of King Edward plays out in seven sections: prefatory Inductions, five Acts, and an Epitaph.
 There are background notes before each section, a few footnotes, and a handful of black-and-white illustrations.
 It’s well organised.

 You know you’re in for a ride when the first thing you read in the first section is young Princess Elizabeth dropping F-bombs.
 The book is not profane, but this is a significant beginning, meant to knock you slightly off balance.
 It does.